mxmauro/mxlib/Source/OpenSSL/Source/NOTES-NONSTOP.md

  * `nonstop-nsx` or default will select an unthreaded 32-bit build.
  * `nonstop-nsx_64` selects an unthreaded 64-bit memory and file length build.
+ * `nonstop-nsx_64_klt` selects the 64-bit memory and file length KLT build.
  * `nonstop-nsx_put` selects the PUT build.
  * `nonstop-nsx_64_put` selects the 64-bit memory and file length PUT build.

+The KLT threading model is a newly released model on NonStop.
+It implements kernel-level threading.
+KLT provides much closer threading to what OpenSSL uses for Linux-like threading models.
+KLT continues to use the pthread library API.
+There is no supported 32-bit or Guardian builds for KLT.

 The SPT threading model is no longer supported as of OpenSSL 3.2.

+The PUT model is incompatible with the QUIC capability.
+This capability should be disabled when building with PUT.

 ### TNS/E Considerations